rabsef-bicrym/tudumvc/lesson5-establishing-uplink.md

 # Establishing Uplink
 We're at the finish line of our initial integration of TodoMVC and Urbit.
 While we'll have a few more lessons hereafter covering upgrades to the system, we're a few short lines of code of completing `tudumvc` in its most basic format.

+This is _definitely_ the hardest lesson so far and we don't explain every single change, especially on the JavaScript side - if you're not familiar with React.js at all, this lesson may be difficult.
+Just remember, there are a lot of resources available online that describe how React.js works.

 Let's do it.

 ## Learning Checklist
 * How to use `airlock` to `subscribe` an Earth web app on a `path` to Urbit data.